replicatedhq/docs/docs/packaging-an-application/support-bundle.md

 A support bundle archive will be available for your customer to download via the Support tab of the On-Prem Console.

-You can customize the content on the page by including markdown in top-level​ your YAML.
+You can customize the content on the page by including markdown in the top-level of your YAML.

 Support bundle collection of any specific item, command or file will timeout after 30 seconds.
-The entire package will download all successful files, commands etc collected in less then the 30 second mark.
+The entire package will download all successful files, commands etc collected before the 30 second mark.

 ```yaml
 replicated_api_version: "{{< replicated_api_version_current >}}"